clearlinux/how-to-clear/02-concepts.md

 Internally, the Clear Linux OS uses the RPM package format to bridge the software source code and the binary software update content.
 The RPM format is an intermediate way of storing content.

-It neither is a valid file format that `swupd` uses or recognizes, nor is the `rpm` program on a Clear Linux OS installation capable of using these files.
+Note: `swupd` does *not* use or recognize the RPM file format and the `rpm` program on a Clear Linux OS installation is *not* capable of using RPM files.

 Within the build mechanisms that Clear Linux OS uses, the format is used to store the output of the compilation process and provide